 Ah, Goodwill.
 I spent many a Friday afternoon perusing the marvels of the local store in my college town.
 But more than just being cheap entertainment in a small town, Goodwill can be a great place to find quality clothing and home goods at a cheap price.

 What’s more, most Goodwill stores offer a student discount.
-Sometimes it’s available on certain days, but other places it’s available all the time.
+At some stores it’s available on certain days, while other places it’s available all the time.

 How to get the discount: Specific requirements vary by store.
 But you should always ask, as some stores won’t advertise their student discount.
 All you have to do is show your student ID if they do offer a discount.